dbakuntsev/simply.clipboard-monitor/README.md

 The database schema has four tables:
 - `clipboard_formats` — the set of all format names and IDs ever seen.
 - `clipboard_contents` — deduplicated compressed blobs, keyed by SHA-256 hash.
-- `sessions` — one row per clipboard change, with timestamp, formats summary text, and total uncompressed size.
+- `sessions` — one row per clipboard change, with timestamp, formats summary text, total uncompressed size, and a space-separated list of pill labels (`pills_text`) used for fast pill-label filtering.
-- `session_items` — joins sessions to their per-format blobs.
+- `session_items` — joins sessions to their per-format blobs; includes a `text_content` column storing the decoded text for text-like formats, used for full-text filtering.

+The schema is migrated automatically on first launch after an upgrade — new columns are added with `ALTER TABLE … ADD COLUMN` when they are missing, so existing databases are upgraded in place without data loss.

 ### History limits